 - Ensure an always on connection to Azure.

 - Extend your secure perimeter to the cloud.

 - Evolve to a simple, easy to manage branch network.

 Topology - SD-WAN in Azure

 NetScaler SD-WAN Standard Edition can only be deployed in Gateway deployment mode in Azure.
-A Public IP address (Static/Dynamic) needs to be assigned to the WAN facing interface of SD-WAN in Azure.
+A Public IP address (Static/Dynamic) can be assigned to both the management and WAN facing interface of SD-WAN in Azure.
 Since Azure only supports one public IP per instance, the web management GUI needs to be accessed through private IP assigned to the instance through a Windows/Linux machine.

-Connectivity between Data Center, Branch, and Cloud is achieved by leveraging different transports methods utilizing multiple WAN paths simultaneously.
+Connectivity between Data Center, Branch, and Cloud is achieved by using different transports methods utilizing multiple WAN paths simultaneously.

 To deploy NetScaler SD-WAN Standard Edition in Microsoft Azure:

 - In a web browser, type https://portal.azure.com.
 Log into Microsoft Azure account.
 Search for NetScaler SD-WAN Standard Edition.